Market Volatility (VIX) Signal

 Scenario Balance:

-- Upside risk: Migration to CALM regime if VIX drops below 16, supporting carry-trade harvesting.
+- Upside risk: Transition to CALM regime if VIX falls below 16, supporting carry trades.

 Time Horizon & Aggregation:

-- Time Horizon: Tactical (weeks), as the signal quantifies short-horizon equity sentiment (1).
+- Time Horizon: Tactical (weeks); signal reflects short-horizon equity market risk sentiment (1).

 Macro Relevance:

-- Informs equity market sentiment and the cost of 30-day forward tail-risk hedging (1).
+- Informs equity market sentiment and tail-risk hedging demand through implied 30-day forward volatility (1).

 - Cycle position: Not determined.